-In a CBRF, medications may be packaged in either unit dose or multi-dose containers, depending on the type of supervision.
+In community settings, medications may be packaged in either unit dose (single dose) or multi-dose containers, depending on the type of supervision.

-Every CBRF must have a written policy identifying the medication packaging system used by the CBRF.
+Every setting must have a written policy identifying the medication packaging system used by the community setting.
 Residents may only select pharmacies capable of meeting the packaging requirements.
 This does not apply to residents who self-administer medications.